mevdschee/php-crud-api/README.md

 This construct adds a filter requiring "customer_id" to be "12" to every operation (except for "create").
 It also sets the column "customer_id" on "create" to "12" and removes the column from any other write operation.

+### Prevent high load and scraping

+You may use the "pageLimits" middleware to limit the page number and the number records returned from a list operation.
+If you want no more than 10 pages with a maximum of 25 records each, you can specify:

+    'pageLimits.pages' => 10,
+    'pageLimits.records' => 25,

+NB: The maximum number of records is also applied when there is no page number specified in the request.

 ### Customization handlers